rohbot/drl-continuous-control/Report.md

 ## Ideas for Future Work
 ---

-* Better tuning of hyperparameters.
+* Better tuning of hyperparameters, using different activation function for actor such a TanH

 * Implement an evolutionary system or genetic algorithm based on this [implementation](https://github.com/PacktPublishing/Deep-Reinforcement-Learning-Hands-On/tree/master/Chapter16).
 I initally modified this code to run with the Reacher environment [ga_train.py](archive/ga_train.py).
 However even after several days of training it failed to converge so went on to implement this PPO algorithm.
 Given more time I would like to delve deeper into this GA/ES approach with more tweaking of learning rates and possibly a better implemetation of cross-over and parent selection.